yih0nk/Solve-XChange-Website/README.md

 **PLEASE WORK ON YOUR OWN BRANCH**

-*If your branch doesn't exist please create your own as a branch off of main.*
+*If your branch doesn't exist please create your own as a branch off of main.
+(Please name it after yourself)*

 First when opening this folder, there will be a `static` and `templates` folder.
 These are used to hold all the html, css and js files.
 When creating a new html doc, instead of using the standard format, refer to the `base.html` file.